section-engineering-education/engineering-education/Introduction-to-Grails-Development-with-Intellij/index.md

 ### Introduction

 **Grails** is Java and Groovy framework developing agile web applications.
-Grails implements MVCS (Model,View, and Controller) design pattern.
+Grails implements MVCS (Model, View, and Controller) design pattern.

 Grails is superb because it makes developers concentrate on application requirements and use less time in configuring the framework.
 Grails provides tools for development and it is build based on tools like  Quarts, Hibernate, Spring and uses Gradle for library management.